da-tubi/pants-pyspark-subprojects/README.md

 # pants-pyspark: A Demo for PySpark based monorepo

+## Three reasons to adopt pants
+1. virutalenv/conda/pyenv is NOT needed
+2. monorepo friendly
+   + test/lint/fmt only the changed part ./pants --changed-since=main  test
+   + the way to track dependencies for subprojects
+   + …
+3. Smart dependencies inference via python imports
+   + eg. in the cat subproject, I add the rikai==0.1.13 , and I have not imported rikai.
+In this way, rikai will not be a dep in the whl python package

 ## Monorepo
 ### How to install the pants build tool
 Just use `./pants` bootstrap script and make sure that `python3` is available.
 If `python3` is not available,